StephanErb/aurora/docs/task-lifecycle.md

 ## RUNNING to terminal states

-There are various how an active `Task` can transition into a terminal state.
-A particular `Task` does never leave a terminal.
-It may however be that, depending on nature of the termination and the originating `Job` definition (e.g. `service`, `max_task_failures`), a replacement `Task` is scheduled.
+There are various ways how an active `Task` can transition into a terminal state.
+By definition, it can never leave this state.
+However, depending on nature of the termination and the originating `Job` definition (e.g. `service`, `max_task_failures`), a replacement `Task` might be scheduled.

 ### Natural Termination: FINISHED, FAILED